brontolinux/hENC/README.md

 @ntp_servers={ "ntp1.example.com","ntp2.example.com","ntp3.example.com","ntp4.example.com" }
 ```

-On one of your NTP servers you'll want to override those settings and provide a differenent list of upstreams.
+On one of your NTP servers you'll want to override those settings and provide a different list of upstreams.
 You could have this file read adter the previous one:

 ```
 # Settings for ntp1.example.com